iCliniq Logo

 Thank you doctor,

-I would not worry about platelet count as the platelet count was always in range at all tests over three years.
+I would not worry about platelet count, as the platelet count was always in range at all tests over three years.
 I think it is my normal count.
-Hepatitis B, C are negative.
-So far, I did three ultrasounds and one CT scan, two ultrasounds (one with doppler) were totally normal.
+Hepatitis B and C are negative.
+So far, I have had three ultrasounds and one CT scan; two ultrasounds (one with Doppler) were totally normal.
 In the last one, the report said hepatofugal flow in the hepatic veins, with flattening of the flow curve and loss of systolic flow reversal and triphasic aspect of the flow curve in the hepatic vein, pointing to increased liver stiffness.
-The decision was increased slightly from what is seen in steatosis, and doppler flow findings compatible with increased liver stiffness.
+The decision was increased slightly from what is seen in steatosis, and the Doppler flow findings were compatible with increased liver stiffness.
 My main question was whether the ratio of AST/ALT is important when the enzymes are in the normal range.
 I was worrying about this.

 Hi,